devstorm2576916/AI-Teaching-System/README.md

-# 🎯 Local LeetCode Trainer

-A complete local LeetCode practice environment with **revolutionary AI teaching system** - designed for deep learning and algorithmic mastery, not just solving problems.

 ## 🤖 **NEW: AI Teaching System - Your Personal Coding Tutor**

 **Experience the future of coding education with intelligent, adaptive guidance that learns with you!**